Frequently Asked Questions

 What does my child need to bring?

-For day camp, campers should pack a refillable water bottle, two swimsuits, two towels, sunscreen and bug spray (if desired).
+For day camp, campers should pack a refillable water bottle, swimsuit, towel, sunscreen and bug spray (if desired).
 Make sure you label everything!
 If you’ve registered for a specialty camp, you’ll receive packing information from them directly.

 Is lunch included?